davestewart/alias-hq/README.md

 }
 ```

+Feel free to add non-TypeScript paths (such as assets) here; TypeScript will ignore them but Alias HQ will convert them.

 #### JavaScript projects

 Create a new file  `aliases.config.json` in your project root, and add the aliases to the root: